Sage-Bionetworks-Workflows/nf-agora/README.md

 ### Launching the Pipeline for Testing

 1. In the “Launchpad” tab, click on the tile labeled “nf-agora”.
-2. At the top, give your Workflow run a name if you want, if you leave it blank a randomly generated name will be given to it.
+2. At the top, give your Workflow run a name if you want.
+If you leave it blank, a randomly generated name will be given to it.
 3. Under "Config profile", add `test`.
 * There is no need to add to "Pipeline parameters", as the `test` profile provides the path to `test_config.yaml` to the pipeline by default
 4. In the bottom right corner, click "Launch"